Tempo (motorcycle manufacturer): The first Tempo

-The first motorcycle to carry the Tempo brand was the Sachs 98cc engined Standard, made from 1934-39.
+The first motorcycle to carry the Tempo brand was the Sachs 98cc engined Standard, made from 1934 to 1939.
 In 1936 the models Sport and Luxus, and the 3 wheeled Transport joined the program, and in 1937 the Villiers, initially sporting a 98cc Villiers 9D engine.

 The first moped

 The first Tempo moped ever manufactured was the bicycle-like 1951 Tempo Handy.
 It looked like a bicycle, but where the pedals normally would be it carried a Sachs 49 cc, 1 hp engine with pedals and two gears, shifted with the left side twist grip.
 It had a three-litre gasoline tank and weighed around 28 kilograms.
 To start the moped, one put the engine in neutral (the start gear) and used the pedals as a kick starter.
 To pedal the bike, e.g. in the event of running out of petrol, the clutch lever was kept depressed by means of a small locking device and the transmission put in first or second gear.
 The engine was stopped by pressing a small switch that grounded the magneto.
 This moped sold well and was very cheap, but eventually more luxuries were needed and from 1957 Tempo made the rear suspensioned Comfort and Swing (same construction, the latter utilizing a swingarm front fork hence the name.) mopeds using the same engine before introducing the Corvette in 1960.
 Upgraded versions of the Sachs hand-shifted pedal engine had 1,6 hp and 3 gears.